If you're going into HVAC, then you will be handling refrigerants. To do so, you will need to earn your EPA certification.

 Take our free practice tests.

-Costs will vary depending on where you live, and where you take the exam.
+Costs will vary depending on where you live and where you take the exam.
 On average, each portion costs a minimum of $20.
-And, the Universal Certification can cost $150 or more.
+The Universal Certification can cost $150 or more.
 Test retakes can cost around $6.

 On the day of your exam, you will be asked to present your picture identification, which could be your driver’s license, state ID, or passport.
-You’ll also need your social security number, or your unique ID number if you are not originally from the United States, as well as proof of your address.
+You’ll also need your social security number, a ITIN or similar, as well as proof of your address.

 The only items you’ll be allowed to bring into the testing room are your temperature/pressure chart and a calculator.
 Leave your phone in your car.